LordMike/MBW.BlueRiiot2MQTT/README.md

   * Tracks warning / danger levels for all measurements
   * Weather forecast, with temperature, UV index and weather type e.g. 'rain'
   * Notifies when actions need to be done (use the Blue Riiot app to get more details on steps)
+  * Pump schedules, also has commands to set pump schedules
 * Ability to cope with metrics databases, by reporting unchanged values
 * Creates sensors for each Blue device, with their battery status
 * Automatically polls closely to the Blue device's reportings, to get 'live' data